-The aspiration for the site is that it should provide a high quality, sustainable mixed residential development which takes advantage of the excellent surrounding landscape.
-At the same time, it is expected that great effort should be made to integrate the new development on this important edge of town site as well as set out a landscape framework which will reduce the impact of the housing on the surrounding landscape.
+The aspiration for the site is that it should provide a high quality, sustainable mixed residential development which takes advantage of the excellent views over the surrounding landscape.
+At the same time, it is expected that great effort should be made to integrate the new development in the landscape, establish a strong sense of place, provide a sheltered environment for the new houses on what is a relatively exposed site and set out a landscape framework which will reduce the impact of the housing on the surrounding landscape.